living-room/turing/readme.md

 ROOMDB_URI defaults to http://localhost:3000

+# commandline app

+This also include a commandline app built in node for fast testing in **examples/cli.js**

 Try `yarn assert "#something wicked this way comes"`, then `yarn select "$name $adj this way comes"`

 #### examples